Board of Directors’ Report

-Sales for the Parent Company, BE Group AB (publ), amounted to SEK 97 M (108) during the period and derived from intra-Group services.
-These intra-Group services mainly include licensing fees regarding the subsidiaries’ use of the BE Group brand and central expenses for IT, Finance and Purchasing, etc. These expenses are distributed and invoiced to all subsidiaries in the Group.
-In the result follow-up of the business areas, these intra-group expenses were eliminated.
-Out of the total costs for the Parent Company, of SEK 53 M (58), SEK 39 M (43) was distributed to the subsidiaries.
+Sales for the Parent Company, BE Group AB (publ), amounted to SEK 148 M (104) during the period and derived from intra-Group services.
+These intra-Group services mainly include licensing fees regarding the subsidiaries’ use of the BE Group brand and central expenses for IT and Finance, etc. The expenses are distributed and invoiced to all subsidiaries in the Group.
+In the result follow-up of the business areas, intra-group expenses were eliminated except for expenses for IT and business systems.
+Out of the total costs for the Parent Company, of SEK -68 M (-44), SEK 55 M (35) was distributed to the subsidiaries.

 Net financial items and tax

-Cash flow from operating activities increased to SEK 200 M (86), of which SEK 78 M is an effect of the implementation of IFRS 16.
-The cash flow from investing activities amounted to SEK -37 M (-32).
-Cash flow after investments thereby amounted to SEK 163 M (54).
+Cash flow from operating activities amounted to SEK 204 M (32).
+The cash flow from investing activities amounted to SEK -56 M (-25).
+Cash flow after investments thereby amounted to SEK 148 M (7).

 Capital, investments and return

-At the end of the period, consolidated working capital amounted to SEK 549 M (572) and average working capital tied-up was 13.1 percent (11.7).
-Of the year’s investments, totalling SEK 25 M (35), investments in intangible assets accounted for SEK 0 M (2) and investments in tangible assets for SEK 25 M (33).
+At the end of the period, consolidated working capital amounted to SEK 1,130 M (856) and average working capital tied-up was 15.5 percent (9.7).
+Of the year’s investments, totalling SEK 54 M (26), investments in intangible assets accounted for SEK 1 M (1) and investments in tangible assets for SEK 53 M (25).
 The return on capital employed excl.
-IFRS 16 decreased in comparison to last year and amounted to 5.6 percent (9.4).
+IFRS 16 amounted to 20.3 percent (42.0).

 Financial position and liquidity

-At the end of the period, consolidated cash and equivalents, including overdraft facilities, were SEK 318 M (208) and consolidated interest-bearing net debt excl.
-IFRS 16 amounted to SEK 373 M (440).
-At the end of the period, equity totalled SEK 922 M (892) and the debt/equity ratio improved to 40 percent (49).
+At the end of the period, consolidated cash and equivalents, including overdraft facilities, were SEK 200 M (154) and consolidated interest-bearing net debt excl.
+IFRS 16 amounted to SEK 357 M (241).
+At the end of the period, equity amounted to SEK 1,637 M (1,413).

 BE Group considers the employees to be the Group’s most important resource.
-They are the face towards customers and suppliers and it is therefore important that everyone who works at BE Group contributes to the company being perceived as an economically, socially and ethically responsible company.
-It is the people at BE Group who make things happen and make it possible for the company to keep its promises.
+They are the face towards customers and suppliers.
 The corporate culture is based, among other things, on what BE Group has defined as its core values.
 These values act as guidance in the day-to-day work of everyone within BE Group.
 They address how the employees behave towards one another, as well as towards customers, suppliers and others with whom they come into contact.
 These are: Dynamic, Transparent and Sustainable.
-Read more in Vision, Business Idea and Values.

 Environmental policy and environmental work